 Listen for the needs of the parishes and institutions you visit and consider making a more substantial gift when you return home.
 Consider continuing to support the Diocese of Jerusalem's work and people in the Holy Land.
-Contact email@example.com about making a gift to the Holy Land via AFEDJ, as your gift will be tax deductible.
-It will not be if you give it directly to the Diocese or an institution.
+By making a gift to the Holy Land via AFEDJ, a charitable 501(3)c organization, your donation will be tax deductible and transferred to the Diocese of Jerusalem through a safe, secure channel.

 Tipping: Often your tour guide will include all the tips for restaurants, hotels/guest house reservations.
 However, it is expected that your group give your guide/teacher and bus driver a tip.
 The amount varies according the level of service you receive and the ability of the group to pay.
 A rule of thumb, unless you have a different arrangement in advance, is: Guide--$5.00 per person per day, and Driver: $3.00 per person.
-Total is somewhere in the neighborhood of $100 per person total.
+Total is somewhere in the neighborhood of $100 per person total for a 8 day trip.
 Tipping needs to discussed with the group before traveling.

 Books: Schools appreciate receiving books for their libraries.
 Science for any grade level, biographies, books with positive values, etc.